leosperry/Chroniton/readme.md

 A library for running tasks(jobs) on schedules.
 It supports:

-* Strongly typed jobs
+* Strongly typed jobs with strongly typed parameters
+* Asynchronous execution
+* Running a single job on multiple schedules
+* Running Multiple jobs on a single schedule
+* Cron schedules
+* Run once and expiring schedules
 * Custom schedules
-* Running jobs on multiple schedules
-* Multiple jobs on a single schedule.
 * Limiting the number of threads on which work is done
 * Managing behaviors of jobs which run beyond their next scheduled time
 * Dependency Injection initialization
+* Full mocking for unit tests
 * .NET Core

 See [Wiki](https://github.com/leosperry/Chroniton/wiki) and [Tutorial](https://github.com/leosperry/Chroniton/wiki/Tutorial) for more info.
 Official site [here](http://chroniton.net/).